 Chiang Mai is well-known amongst the digital nomad community for its cheap living and fast internet connections.
-We’d been travelling around South East Asia for a while and we were in the market for somewhere to settle so we could concentrate on getting some work done.
+We’d been backpacking Thailand and Southeast Asia for a while and were in the market for somewhere to settle so we could concentrate on getting some work done.
 As we were in the area it seemed like the perfect choice of location, so we settled there for a month and it turned out to be just that.

-In this digital nomad guide to living in Chiang Mai we’re going to cover all the essential insider knowledge that you’ll need to set up shop there including accommodation options, what you can expect from internet speeds, co-working space options and networking opportunities.
+In this digital nomad guide to living in Chiang Mai we’re going to cover all the essential insider knowledge that you’ll need to set up shop there including accommodation options, what you can expect from internet speeds, things to do in Chiang Mai, co-working space options and networking opportunities.